 If you are considering applying for some graphic design internships, chances are you already know a thing or two about graphic design.
 If you have attended university and completed a degree, you will already have many of the tools required to do an internship.
-You will be expected to have skills like sketching and communication.
+They will expect to have sketching and communication skills from you.
 Employers will also expect you to be familiar with Adobe Creative Cloud apps like Photoshop and Illustrator.
 You will not be expected to be an experienced professional — otherwise, you would not be applying for an internship.
 So don't sweat it.

 Where do you find graphic design internships?

-The best place to find graphic design internships is at your area of study.
+The best place to find graphic design internships is in your area of study.
 It is very likely that your school or university already has connections to several local graphic design agencies.
-These agencies could even have been started by some of your school's alumni.
+Some of your school's alumni could have even started these agencies.
 That means that they know what to expect when they source talent from your university.

 Your teachers will also have a network to draw on, so making friends with some of them is a good idea.
 If they have taught some of the students, who have gone on to form their agencies, even better.
 Make sure that you get a letter of recommendation form one of your teachers, as this will help with your application.
 Personal recommendations are great for making yourself stand out as a candidate.
 Finally, your school will most likely have access to online resources where you can learn more about your options.